front42/node.js-file-manager/README.md

 just for testing custom CLI features.
 Made with Node.js 20.9.0 LTS.
 <img src="https://rolling-scopes-school.github.io/front42-JSFE2021Q1/presentation/z/front42.jpg" alt="logo" height="21"/>
-Go to project directory and use this commands to enjoy:
+Go to project directory and use commands to enjoy, for example:
 - npm run start -- --username=username-you-like - starts the program
 - cat path_to_read_file - prints file content in terminal (also you can use just filename.ext if it's in current working directory)
 - rn path_to_file new_filename - renames file at existing path